jgoerzen/covid19ks/website/index.md

 Note that the higher the population of a county, the more useful the statistical data is for interpreting a trend.
 Marion County looks bouncy because just one or two people can make a significant difference in the case rate even if it is hard to use to predict a trend. :

+# New COVID-19 Cases: Global Perspective

+{% include_relative graphs/global-100k.html %}

+This graph is similar to the one before, but looks at things on a more global perspective.
+Again, notice how poorly the USA fares, and how Kansas is even worse.

 # COVID-19 Test Positivity Rates - Local & Global Perspective

 {% include_relative graphs/test-ctp.html %}